 It's easy to become a victim of subscription creep.
 There's your music subscription, video streaming subscriptions, gym membership, online storage, cell phone service, and probably much more.
-Companies make it simple to sign up for their services, and it's often easy to let them continue long after you don't need them because either you've forgotten about the subscription or it's difficult to unsubscribe.
+Companies make it simple to sign up for their services, and it's often too easy for you to let them continue long after you don't need them because either you've forgotten about the subscription or it's difficult to unsubscribe.

-For Android, open the Google Play app then select Menu > Subscriptions.
-Select the subscription you want to cancel and then select Cancel subscription.
-If you have more than on Google account on your phone check all accounts in Google Play.
-You can easily swictch between accounts when you go to Menu in the Google Play app.
-You can also use your computer to to to play.google.com, make sure you're signed into your account (you'll see the photo in the upper right corner), and select My Subscriptions from the menu on the left.
-Select Manage next to the subscription you'd like to cancel and then select Cancel subscription.
+For Android, open the Google Play app, then select your profile photo, and then Payments and subscriptions > Subscriptions.
+Select the subscription you want to cancel and then select "Cancel subscription."
+If you have more than one Google account on your phone, check all accounts in Google Play.
+You can easily switch between accounts when you go to Menu in the Google Play app.
+You can also use your computer to go to play.google.com; make sure you're signed into your account (you'll see the photo in the upper right corner).
+Next, click on your photo, and select Payments & subscriptions > Subscriptions.
+Click on “Manage” next to the subscription you'd like to cancel, and then choose "Cancel subscription."

 [Image credit: credit card bill via BigStockPhoto]

 For the past 20+ years, Techlicious founder Suzanne Kantra has been exploring and writing about the world’s most exciting and important science and technology issues.
 Prior to Techlicious, Suzanne was the Technology Editor for Martha Stewart Living Omnimedia and the Senior Technology Editor for Popular Science.
 Suzanne has been featured on CNN, CBS, and NBC.

 From James Harvey on October 26, 2019 :: 9:11 am

 I nedd to stop payments off my debit card from Tn-tnpaymt.com site they been taking money off my card for a month and im nit signed up for nothing i think ita scam can u pleea get my money back